 At UC San Diego, the University “Candidacy/Senate” Examination is a requirement for a Graduate Student to complete satisfactorily, once a thesis project has been decided upon.
 It is strongly recommended, except in special circumstances, that the student complete this examination prior to the end of the first 3 years in the Program.
 The format for this examination is consistent with the highest standards held by UC San Diego.
-The Student should write a detailed Candidacy report in the format of an NIH, NSF, or similar grant proposal.
+The student should write a detailed Candidacy report in the format of an NIH, NSF, or similar grant proposal.
 The project and the report should be interdisciplinary and should have input from the thesis advisor.
 Any publications or supplementary material may be attached.
 It is expected that the student will meet at least annually with the Committee to update the members on his/her progress.
 Please note that there is a $50 candidacy fee upon completion of the examination.
+Note: the advancement to candidacy fee will be posted to student billing, after Graduate Education & Postdoctoral Affairs has received, and processed the advancement form.